Mattie Lee Price: Known as Gaza

 Soon after the Brigg affair, Mattie was advertised with the Walter L. Main Circus in 1894 and billed as "Gaza the strong woman."
 She was a featured act on a lithographic poster printed to promote her.
 Part of the advertisement reads: "The Magnetic Wonder a Human Magnet of Strength and Weight the phenomenon of the 19th century, lifting hundreds of pounds of dead weight by just placing her hands on it, twisting bars of iron, resisting as much force as can push on a 12 foot pole by simply placing her hands at one end.
 It cannot be justly pictured, no words adequate to describe it."

 In 1895 Mattie was with the Barnum & Bailey Circus as part of the concert.
 She was listed as "Mattie Lee Price, The Mysterious Gaza.
 The Georgia Wonder."
 During the summer of 1897 Mattie Lee Price was with the Great Wallace Shows (circus) out of Cincinnati, Ohio and billed as "Gaza the Magnetic Girl."

+She was the youngest of the Georgia Wonders that mesmerized the public in 1884.
+Houdini wrote she was, "barely ninety pounds, and had the sickly look of a ‘consumptive.’"
+And, "yet this weakling was able to perform feats requiring super human strength and endurance from either good spirits or the devil himself."